ekamperi/ekamperi.github.io/_posts/2019-09-13-arcsin-transformation.md

 After running my code to the transformed data set, I noticed that not only the model didn't perform better, but the results I was getting were very bad.

 The reason behind this failure is, I guess, that my data were noisy and that this transformation *inflated* the error.
 You can check this wikipedia article on [propagation of uncertainty](https://en.wikipedia.org/wiki/Propagation_of_uncertainty).
 A common formula to calculate error propagation is the following.
-Assuming that you have $$z = f(x, y, \ldots)$$:

-Then your error in the variable $$z$$ is given by:
+Assuming that you have $$z = f(x, y, \ldots)$$, then your error in the variable $$z$$ is given by:

 $$
 s_z = \sqrt{ \left(\frac{\partial f}{\partial x}\right)^2 s_x^2 + \left(\frac{\partial f}{\partial y} \right)^2 s_y^2 + \cdots}